dapete42/vcat/README.md

   vCat.
 * vcat-webapp-simple: A simple Servlet version of vCat which expects parameters as GET or POST parameters.
-* vcat-toollabs-base: Base classes for the vCat Servlet as used on Tool Labs.
+* vcat-toolforge-base: Base classes for the vCat Servlet as used on Wikimedia Toolforge.
-* vcat-toollabs-webapp: A Servlet version of vCat which uses the meta_p.wiki table to look up wikis, and Redis for caching, as used on Tool Labs.
+* vcat-toolforge-webapp: A Servlet version of vCat which uses the meta_p.wiki table to look up wikis, and Redis for caching, as used on Wikimedia Toolforge.

 Copyright notice
 ----------------